Charlie Blackmon Preview, Player Props: Rockies vs. Diamondbacks

 Charlie Blackmon At The Plate

-- Blackmon has 16 doubles, four triples, seven home runs and 33 walks while batting .287.
+- Blackmon is batting .284 with 16 doubles, four triples, seven home runs and 34 walks.

-- In 32.0% of his games this season, Blackmon has tallied at least one RBI.
-In 10 of those games (13.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 32.9% of his games this year, Blackmon has had at least one RBI.
+He's picked up more than one in 13.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.